-The committee chair reviews and approves the summer field practicum proposal developed by the student during the Design and Methods in Sustainable Development Practice course taken in the Spring Semester prior to their fieldwork.
-For all international Field Practicums, the chair is required to sign the UF IRB application.
+The committee chair reviews and approves the summer field practicum proposal that is developed by the student during the Design and Methods in Sustainable Development Practice course taken in the Spring Semester prior to their fieldwork.
+For all Field Practicums, the chair is required to serve as Principal Investigator and sign the UF IRB application.
 Committees maintain a degree of communication with the student while they are conducting their field practicum.
 However, the MDP Office manages all administrative concerns during their field practicum period.